• About

 23 Thursday Aug 2018

-Posted by Dave Gardner in Thinking Thursdays
+Posted Thinking Thursdays

-“Continuous effort – not strength or intelligence – is the key to unlocking our potential.” – Liane Cordes
+in“Continuous effort – not strength or intelligence – is the key to unlocking our potential.” – Liane Cordes

 Read more at https://www.brainyquote.com/quotes/liane_cordes_385862?src=t_intelligence